bmds-researchsoftware/db-deidentify/README.md

   * `last_name` a random surname
   * `email` a random email address such as 45e8fa@15103e.com

-Optionally, each field may have a nested map with the key `where:` This map is used to generate WHERE clauses in the resulting SQL.
+Optionally, each field may have a nested map with the key `where:`.
+This map is used to generate WHERE clauses in the resulting SQL.
 Each key is a column name, and each value is the value that the WHERE clause will filter on.
 In the example below, only records where question\_id is 155 are altered.